OceanGlidersCommunity/Nitrate_SOP/_sources/sections/nitrate_pre_deployment.md

 In theory there is no need to determine absorption spectra from nitrate as they are a  material property.
 These spectra are given by the manufacturer and stored in the instruments.
 Nevertheless reference measurements can easily be made when nitrate reference samples are available (e.g. by using nitrate CRM).
 They can be used to check the manufacturer’s nitrate absorption spectra and can also be used to confirm the linearity of the sensor response.
 Deep SUNA will directly output nitrate concentrations when measuring reference samples.
 These concentrations should within the uncertainty given by the manufacturer agree with the known concentration in the reference sample.

 We recommend these reference measurements particularly when there are doubts on the instrument performance.

+### TriOS OPUS
+Xenon UV flash lamps as used in TriOS OPUS instruments should suffer much less from aging.
+The before-and-after deployment lamp reference measurements should thus not be as important as for instruments with Deuterium lamps.
+However, in one instrument we (GEOMAR) have found possible changes in lamp intensity or spectrometer sensitivity which we were able to correct for by measuring the lamp reference spectra before and after a deployment (the OPUS was used on a CTD not on a glider).

+While Deuterium UV lamps have a very stable output with little noise, the Xenon flash lamps of the TriOS OPUS result in considerable noise from one measurement to the next.
+To obtain a reliable reference lamp spectrum, a larger number of measured spectra (>10) should be averaged.

+If ever a TriOS OPUS is used on a glider, we would strongly recommend lamp reference calibrations before each deployment.

+Again, in theory there is no need to determine spectra from nitrate containing reference samples.
+They can however easily be collected when nitrate reference samples are available and they then can be used to confirm the linearity of the sensor response.

+### Lab-on-Chip Instruments

+XXXX